 Qualifications or experience

 - A relevant HND, Foundation degree, or successful completion of 2 years of degree study in a relevant subject with overall grade of merit, or above.
 All applicants to the Degree Apprenticeship courses must have an acceptable Level 2 qualification in English and Mathematics.
-Acceptable qualifications include GCSE with grade C/4 or above and Functional Skills with Pass - please note that we are not able to accept all kinds of Level 2 qualifications, so if you an unsure whether you have a suitable qualification please get in touch.
+Acceptable qualifications include GCSE with grade C/4 or above and Functional Skills with Pass – please note that we are not able to accept all kinds of Level 2 qualifications, so if you are unsure whether you have a suitable qualification please get in touch.
 If you do not have an acceptable qualification you may be required to take an additional assessment during the application process.

 - Applicants may need to attend an interview and/or submit a portfolio in support of their application.

 What you'll experience